jimenasegurabejar/jimenasegurabejar/README.md

 My research ranges from schrondinger bridges and reinforcement learning to

-I share my research notes in two ways: **[Cortex Dreams](https://unmarred-melon-c6e.notion.site/Cortex-Dreams-3c907b7a7d3480afbdfecb17ac314da6)** and through my **[Newsletter](https://cortexdreams.substack.com/)**, if you are curious what I'm currently researching through visual & interactive foundational models summaries.
+I share my research notes in two ways: **[Cortex Dreams](https://unmarred-melon-c6e.notion.site/Cortex-Dreams-3c907b7a7d3480afbdfecb17ac314da6)** and through my **[Newsletter](https://cortexdreams.substack.com/)**, so that even a five-year-old child can understand and explain our theoretical frameworks.

 <!--